 SWIS_CACHE_EXCL_COOKIES - this must be a valid regex, the default is shown below.
 Any visitor that has a matching cookie will bypass the cache.

-SWIS_CACHE_INCL_PARAMETERS - this must be a valid regex, the default is shown below.
-A whitelist of allowed GET/query parameters for caching.
-If a URL contains parameters NOT in this list, it will bypass the cache.
+SWIS_CACHE_EXCLUDED_QUERY_STRINGS - this must be a valid regex, the default is shown below.
+A list of GET/query parameters for caching.
+Note the default regex has parameters that are allowed first, and then a list of disallowed query strings.

 define( 'SWIS_CACHE_PRELOAD', true );

 To exlude files from preloading, use the swis_skip_cache_preload filter to skip selected pages.
 The first argument defaults to false, return true to skip the given page.
 The second argument is the page URL.